 'no', use author=yes to activate it.
 You can set a css class and an html

 tag to wrap the author name in with

 When displaying the post author, you can also display a link to the author's page.
 The following parameter only works if author=yes is present in the shortcode:

 dateformat - Format of the date output.
 The default format is the one you've set on your WordPress settings.
 Example:

 [catlist id=42 dateformat="l F dS, Y"] would display the date as "Monday January 21st, 2013".
 Check http://codex.wordpress.org/Formatting_Date_and_Time for more options to display date.

-excerpt=yes to activate it.
-If you don't have an excerpt in your post, the plugin will fetch this text from the content, striping its images, shortcodes and HTML tags.
-If you want the automatically generated excerpt to respect your theme's allowed HTML tags, you should use
+excerpt=full to activate it.
+If you have a separate excerpt in your post, this text will be used.
+If you don't have an explicit excerpt in your post, the plugin will generate one from the content, striping its images, shortcodes and HTML tags.
+If you want to overwrite the post's separate excerpt with an automatically generated one (may be useful to allow HTML tags), use

 excerpt_size - Set the number of words to display from the excerpt.
 Default is 55.
 Eg: